tejashazaree/Road_Accident-Data-Analysis-Excel/README.md

 ![02_ColumnsAdded.PNG](https://github.com/tejashazaree/Road-Accident---Data-Analysis---Excel/blob/main/Images/02_ColumnsAdded.PNG)

-> with the Cleaning and Processing our data is ready for Analysis.
+> with the Cleaning and Processing part done our data is ready for Analysis.

 ### Data Analysis and Visualization